Heathocha/AirBNB-Challenge/README.md

 Least_Expensive SQL pull:
 - Using the query titled 'Least_Expensive', we can see what the cheapest time to go to San Francisco would be:
-Based on the query, it looks like the cheapest times to go to San Francisco would be in September and October
+Based on the query, it looks like the cheapest times to go to San Francisco would be in the winter - January and February being the cheapest.
+It might be more expensive to go during the holidays, but when you take them out, the winter months seem to be the cheapest times to go to San Francisco.

 Most_Expensive_Days SQL pull:
 - Using the query titled 'Most_Expensive_Days', we can see waht the most expensive times to go to San Francisco would be: